oogje/homebridge-i6-bigAssFans/README.md

 </span>

-## `The following text refers to the betas, not the latest release`.

 `homebridge-i6-bigassfans` is a plugin for Homebridge which allows you to control Big Ass Fans i6, Haiku H/I Series and Haiku L Series fans.

 The plugin name reflects that it was created to support, and was limited to, i6 model fans when no other homebridge